jerdog/bluesky-notify/README.md

 - Cross-platform compatibility
 - Consistent CLI interface with clear version and configuration information
 - Comprehensive logging system with rotation and separate error logs
+- WebSocket support for real-time updates in Docker environment

 ## Installation